gtiley/Phasing/README.md

 * GATK (McKenna at al. 2012)
 * HPoPG (Xie et al. 2016)

-## Some notes on ploidy estimation
-It is possible to estimate ploidy directly for the distributions of ratios with reads that carry the reference or alternate allele (Weiß et al. 2018; Viruel 2019).
-This is achieved by the --runmode ```estPloidy``` option and specifying an appropriate reference in the control file.
-All individuals are genotyped as a diploid and mixture models (Tiley et al. 2018) are used to determine the ploidy.
-I am skeptical that enough information is available in target enrichment data to achieve this task and an outgroup that can successfully polarize the alternate alleles are needed.
-Nevertheless, the option exists and may have value for some cases.

-I have used the ploidy estimation feature for Tiley et al. (2023).
-The results did not seem unreasonable and mostly aligned with a prior analysis of the study system, but I still have reservations about model overfitting.
-I have recently generated ome RADseq data for the study system with some technical replicates of individuals with known ploidy.
-It might take time to evalutate results and fine-tune existing models, but I am happy to collaborate with others that have similar empirical test cases on the topic.

-## Important Note - this is under active development, it works but we have several things planned in the near future
-1. Imputation
-2. SFS estimation
-2. Parent assignment
-3. Determining allo vs. autopolyploidy

 ## Explanation of the control file options
 ### There are several input and output folders and files to keep track of
 * PHASING_ROOT = the root directory that you clone or download from github